 The tour includes a photo shoot as you pass under Djurdjevica Bridge and then you finish up at Zugica Luka.

 After thoroughly earning your lunch on the river, you'll head back to the camp for a well-earned lunch of roast meat or fish (vegetarian options are also available).

 Finish: Djurdjevica Bridge

 Price: €66 per person excluding lunch

-The Djurdjevica Tara Bridge connects the two sides of the Tara Canyon and, being Montenegro, you'll find adventure there too...
+The Đjurđevića Tara Bridge connects the two sides of the Tara Canyon and gives you stunning views of the canyon and Tara River.